rp-rs/rp-hal/README.md

 ### [BSPs] - Board support packages

-There are BSPs for various boards based on the RP2040 avaialble in a [separate repository][BSPs].
+There are BSPs for various boards based on the RP2040 available in a [separate repository][BSPs].

 [rp2040-hal]: https://github.com/rp-rs/rp-hal/tree/main/rp2040-hal